markwragg/markwragg.github.io/drafts/powershell-vs-python.md

 - The latest version of PowerShell is cross-platform and can be [installed on Windows, MacOS and Linux](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.5).
 - Python can also be [installed on a variety of platforms including Windows, MacOS and Linux](https://www.python.org/downloads/).
+- Indentation is important in Python and is used to associate certain blocks of code, similar to how curly braces are used in PowerShell.
+The number of spaces you use is up to you, but must be consistent for each indented block.

 </div></td></tr>
 <tr width="100%"><th width="20%">Concept</th><th width="40%">PowerShell</th><th width="40%">Python</th></tr>